 I:Cite will provide quick access to examples for referencing, citation and acknowledgement.
 Launch the tool below:

 The Library has developed guides for the citation styles most commonly used within the University.
-Use of these guides is endorsed within the University Referencing Styles Policy
+Use of these guides is supported in the University Referencing Styles Guidelines.

 - APA (PDF)